covid19india/blog/_posts/2021-08-24-operations.md

 ---

 ## Problem statement
-For a website that acts as a data aggregator of covid data to work, there are a few steps that need to be followed:
+In order for a covid aggregator website/API to work, following are the steps that need to be followed:
 1. Track state bulletins on a daily basis.
 2. Convert the different state bulletins into a standardised format.
-3. Make these entries into a data store (a database or some kind of file et al).
+3. Make these entries into a data store (a database/file store et al).
-4. Pull data from this data store for either APIs or a website.
+4. Website/API needs to pull data from this store.

 We follow the below steps to achieve the above mentioned requirements:
 1. We track all state bulletins using a telegram bot that tracks twitter/website updates for each state and posts in a telegram channel.
 This is used by volunteers when they want to update data.
-2. The cases format for each district per day is standardised as delta numbers for that day per category (Confirmed/Recovered/Deceased/Migrated).
+2. The cases format for each district is standardised as delta numbers for that day per category (Confirmed/Recovered/Deceased/Migrated).
 3. Our data store is based out of Google Sheets that sync to a [Github repository using Github Actions](https://github.com/covid19india/data/blob/60af6e683fd22ce2f0435b7a129260aa944ea369/.github/workflows/javascript.yml#L43).
 4. The Github repository is what acts like our [API endpoint]((https://github.com/covid19india/data/blob/main/src/parser_v4.py)) and a place from which our website pulls the data.